 Jenefer Shute has a PhD in literature from the University of California and was, until recently, a professor at Hunter College of the City University of New York, where she taught in the MFA program in creative writing.
 She has also taught courses in contemporary literature, film, and digital media at institutions around the world – most recently, the University of Cape Town and the University of Paris.

 From 2012-2016, Shute worked as a fiction editor in Cape Town, South Africa.
-She currently lives and works in New York.
+She is currently an editor at Esri Press.